mrloofer/PinVol/README.md

   one set of buttons.
 You can choose which sound cards are included in the volume controls.

-- SSF 7.1 channel support with EQAPO: Control independant back glass, rear and front speakers in a 7.1 configuration on a per-table basis.
+- SSF 7.1 channel support with EQAPO: Control independent back glass, rear and front speakers in a 7.1 configuration on a per-table basis.

 - PinballY integration: PinballY sends PinVol information on the